PilotsEYE.tv

 Flight description

-The 12th episode shows for the first time the entire round-trip flight in an A380-800 during the final flights of the highest-ranking Lufthansa pilot, Jürgen Raps.
+This episode shows the entire round-trip flight in an A380-800 for the first time during the final flights of the highest-ranking Lufthansa pilot, Jürgen Raps.

-The eruption of Icelandic volcanoes usually means the disruption of the entire European air space.
+The eruption of Icelandic volcanoes usually means disrupting the entire European air space.
 Not the “Grímsvötn”.
-When it erupted on this day only the lower layers of the atmosphere to the northeast were affected.
+When it erupted on this day, only the lower layers of the atmosphere to the northeast were affected.
 This meant that the route to the US West Coast had to be shifted far to the north at the last minute – gaining an hour – past the ash cloud that could be seen in the distance.

 Two mice and no cheese

-Part of the film is devoted to innovations in the “sanctum”, in what is presently the newest and most modern cockpit in the world, which only a few people have been allowed to set foot in up to now.
+Part of the film is devoted to innovations in the “sanctum”, which is presently the newest and most modern cockpit in the world, which only a few people have been allowed to set foot in.

 The first thing you see are the numerous screens and two “palm stones” that resemble ostrich eggs – which turn out to be computer mice especially designed for pilots.
 They make it possible to move the cursor properly even when there is turbulence.
 PilotsEYE.tv shows the flagship cockpit, the pride and joy of the pilots.